How to maintain your dog's healthy weight

 Adult Golden Retriever running in a field behind a jogger.

-Whether your dog has recently lost weight, gained weight, or you're looking to make sure it stays as fit as possible, it's important to feel confident that you're doing the right things to keep their weight healthy and stable.
+Whether your dog has recently lost weight, gained weight, or you're looking to make sure it stays as fit as possible, it's important to feel confident that you're doing the right things to

 It can be difficult to resist your dog if they beg or whine, and many owners find themselves using treats as a way to manage behaviour.
 However, if you want to make sure your dog stays healthy, it's crucial you maintain good practices in the home – and you encourage all other members of your family to do the same.